python/cpython/Doc/library/dumbdbm.rst

    :synopsis: Portable implementation of the simple DBM interface.

 .. note::
-   The :mod:`dumbdbm` module has been renamed to :mod:`dbm.dumb` in Python 3.0.
+   The :mod:`dumbdbm` module has been renamed to :mod:`dbm.dumb` in Python 3.
-   The :term:`2to3` tool will automatically adapt imports when converting your sources to 3.0.
+   The :term:`2to3` tool will automatically adapt imports when converting your sources to Python 3.

 .. index:: single: databases